 What are subject and object phrase functions?

->

-> This is the first of three lessons about Subjects and Objects.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Subjects and Objects.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

->

-> – Review the concept of phrase functions in English sentences
+– Review the concept of phrase functions in English sentences

 – Compare subject and object phrase functions in brief